freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 ### The Demo App

-I decided to write a little sample program what will show case some the features we've implemented.
+I decided to write a little sample program that will show case some the features we've implemented.
 It's just a silly program that will take a list of numbers, and for each number we have a short delay and print a message to the console.

 {% highlight scala %}